Digman!

-Digman! is an American adult animated sitcom created by Neil Campbell and Andy Samberg.
+Digman! is an American animated sitcom created by Neil Campbell and Andy Samberg.
 Samberg stars in the titular role as a celebrity archaeologist along with Mitra Jouhari, Tim Robinson, Tim Meadows, Melissa Fumero, Guz Khan, and Dale Soules.
 The series premiered on March 22, 2023, on Comedy Central.

 On May 10, 2023, it was announced that the series was renewed for a second season.
 On June 16, 2025, it was announced the second season would premiere on July 9, 2025.
 However, the second season was ultimately delayed to July 23, 2025, as the 27th season of South Park had also been delayed to the same date.

 Premise

 Digman! is set in a world where archaeologists are celebrities.
 A retired adventurer haunted by the death of his wife Bella, Rip Digman and his team of experts travel to dangerous parts of the world to unearth legendary artifacts and grow their reputations as fearless adventurers.